 Increase Your Customer Reviews and User Generated Content and you’ll have a powerful marketing tool that will have major impacts on your business growth.
 Unfortunately it’s difficult and some businesses don’t actively collect customer reviews, or make use of them as they could.
 Why is this?

-It is possible that these businesses aren’t aware of the benefits of customer reviews.
-They have no idea how reviews act as a social signal, and how they can generate hype on products, or how reviews improve their organic SEO.
+It may be that these businesses are not aware of the benefits of customer reviews.
+They may not realize how customer reviews act as social signals, generate excitement about products, or improve their organic SEO.

 1. Be on popular review sites

 It’s important to have your business in places where consumers can read and leave reviews.
 This step is key, since you want to not only collect reviews, but also make sure that potential customers are aware of your business on whatever site or platform they’re using for research.

 Here are some of the review sites people frequently visit to research about a business or product: